AstonishedLiker/.github/profile/README.md

 ### ⚛️ Fission
 *An upcoming Luau decompiler to assist in reverse-engineering.*
 Converts Luau bytecode back into human-readable source code, supporting modern Luau features and optimizations.
 Designed to aid in security research, code recovery, and understanding obfuscation techniques.
-Developed with [SecondNewtonLaw (Dottik)](https://github.com/SecondNewtonLaw/)
+Co-developed with [SecondNewtonLaw (Dottik)](https://github.com/SecondNewtonLaw/).

 ## 📫 Contact